Synthetixio/SIPs/content/sccp/sccp-252.md

 ## Simple Summary

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->

-- Lower the `maxTokenAmount` on the LUSD Wrapper to 0, from 100m LUSD currently
+This SIP proposes that the following plan be implemented:
-- Lower the `burnFeeRate`, currently at 5%, by 20 bp every week until the latter reaches zero.
-Note that the `burnFeeRate` will cease to be decreased every week should the amount wrapped reach zero.
+- Lower the `burnFeeRate`, currently at 5%, to zero.
+- Burn `sUSD` funded by the Treasury Council, to release the LUSD.
+- Increase the `burnFeeRate` back to the previous levels.
+- Lower the `maxTokenAmount` to zero.

 ## Abstract